istio/istio.io/content/en/docs/examples/microservices-istio/single/index.md

     {"id":7,"ratings":{"Reviewer1":5,"Reviewer2":4}}
     {{< /text >}}

-1. Use the `POST` method of the `curl` command to set the ratings for the product to `1`:
+1. Open a different terminal session and use the `POST` method of the `curl` command to set the ratings for the product to `1`:

     {{< text bash >}}